mitin001/transcriber/blog/podcasts/planet-money/deepseek-markets-mind.md

 # [DeepSeek changed the market's mind](https://www.npr.org/transcripts/1215793948)

 Emerging technology has got the market on a leash because it can quickly disrupt it, and everyone wants in on the gold rush.
 The latest emerging technology to do so is artificial intelligence.
-It affects more than software company stocks but also hardware and energy stocks.
+This is more than about software company stocks.
+AI has a profound effect on hardware and energy stocks, too.

 > People wanted a way to invest in the AI future, and so they were pouring money into nuclear stocks, including, of course, our nation's biggest nuclear provider, Constellation Energy.